Church of Azazel > Beliefs & principles > Rising Gods

 May we stand firm against the tyranny of Your enemies!

-Lilith is emphasized because She represents those aspects of modern Western culture that are under greatest attack by Abrahamic fundamentalists and traditionalists - and by traditionalists of various other religions too, for that matter.
+Lilith is emphasized because (1) She represents those aspects of modern Western culture that are under greatest attack by Abrahamic fundamentalists and traditionalists (and by traditionalists of various other religions too, for that matter), and (2) She is the most quintessentially modern Goddess, never having been revered as a Goddess before the past century.

 In addition to its use within a Church of Azazel ritual, our call to the five rising gods can also be used in rituals performed by Church of Azazel members together with eclectic Pagans or occultists who are not Satanists.

 This will take a while, since I have lots of other things I need to do.
-In the meantime, it anyone wants to help out with this, I would very much appreciate it.
+In the meantime, if anyone wants to help out with this, I would very much appreciate it.

 General feedback about this page is also welcome.
 Feedback on this page may be posted either on my theistic Satanis blog or on the Meetup message board of the New York City proto-congregation of the Church of Azazel.